About Embedded Scripts

 Embedded scripts have a variety of uses, including:

 • Analytics: Use embedded scripts to listen to predefined Wix events as well as report and listen to custom events.
-Examples of prefefined Wix events include clicking on a product or adding an item to a cart.
+Examples of predefined Wix events include clicking on a product or adding an item to a cart.
 For more information, see Analyze User Behavior Using Embedded Scripts.

 • Site Interaction: Access site data and integrate with apps made by Wix, such as Wix Stores and Wix Bookings, using the Site API.
 The Site API is only available for embedded scripts created with the CLI.